- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

 What steps did you take at Lake Forest College to prepare for your career?

 Lake Forest College prepared me well for a teaching career.
 I was coached to be skilled in an interview and I had many teaching offers my first year I was available to have my own classroom.

 As far as becoming a Peace Corps Volunteer, that was not really on my radar until after I taught for a year and a half.
 It’s absolutely possible to join the Peace Corps right after college and many people do.
-Personally I think it’s nice to have a few years of real work experience before joining but getting a real job makes joining the Peace Corps harder because you have to take a cut in pay, you have to drop everything when you feel like you’ve already gotten the ball rolling.
+Personally, I think it’s nice to have a few years of real work experience before joining, but getting a real job also makes joining the Peace Corps harder because you have to take a cut in pay and bcause you have to drop everything when you feel like you’ve already gotten the ball rolling.
 And in my case I found it difficult to return to what I was doing before Peace Corps like it never happened, so I have decided to go into development in relation to education as opposed to being a classroom teacher.